polyphony-chat/docs/SPECIFICATION.md

 The above scenario is not possible with home server issued identity key certificates, as the malicious server cannot generate an identity key pair for Alice which is signed by Server A.

-Should the expected lifetime of a servers' identity key come to an early end, perhaps due to being leaked and therefore needing to be rotated, the server should generate a new identity key pair + ID-Cert and send a [`SERVER_KEY_CHANGE`](/docs/APIs/Core/WebSockets/gateway_events.md#server_key_change) gateway event, as well as a [`LOW_KEY_PACKAGES`](/docs/APIs/Core/WebSockets/gateway_events.md#low_key_packages) event to all clients.
-The clients should then also re-generate their identity keys and request a new ID-Cert from the server (via sending a CSR), as well as respond to the [`LOW_KEY_PACKAGES`](/docs/APIs/Core/WebSockets/gateway_events.md#low_key_packages) event correctly.

-!!! note

-    A `LOW_KEY_PACKAGES` event is only sent by servers which use MLS encryption.
-Server/Clients not using MLS encryption can safely ignore this event.

 ### 7.2 User identity keys and message signing

 As briefly mentioned section [#4](#4-federated-identity), users must hold on to an identity key pair at all times.
 This key pair is used to represent a user's identity and to verify message integrity, by having a user sign all messages they send with their private identity key.
 The key pair is generated by the user, and a user-generated identity key certificate signing request (CSR) is sent to the user's home server when first connecting to the server with a new client, or when rotating keys.
 The key is stored in the client's local storage.
 Upon receiving a new identity key CSR, a home server will sign this CSR and send the resulting public key certificate to the client.
 This certificate is proof that the home server attests to the clients key.
 Read section [7.3](#73-home-server-generated-certificates-for-public-client-identity-keys-id-cert) for more information on the certificate.

 #### 7.2.1 Key rotation

 A client may choose to rotate their identity key at any time.
-This is done by generating a new identity key pair, and sending the new public identity key to their home server, as part of a new Certificate Signing Request, at least one new `KeyPackage` and one corresponding 'last resort' `KeyPackage`.
+This is done by generating a new identity key pair, and sending the new public identity key to their home server, as part of a new Certificate Signing Request, at least one new KeyPackage and one corresponding 'last resort' KeyPackage.
 The home server will then generate the new ID-Cert, send it to the client, and let all associated clients know, that this clients' public identity key has changed.
 The server does this by sending a [`CLIENT_KEY_CHANGE`](/docs/APIs/Core/WebSockets/gateway_events.md#client_key_change) gateway event to those clients.
 For example, in the context of a chat application built with polyproto-chat, an associating relationship between two clients exists, if the two clients share a guild, a group or a direct message channel, if they are friends, or if they have a pending friend request between each other.

 Before sending any messages to a server, a client that performed a key rotation should inform the server of that change, to ensure that the server has the correct ID-Cert cached for the client.